wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Maxima is forever calculating and not responding to input

 It is theoretically possible that _wxMaxima_ doesn’t realize that _Maxima_ has finished calculating and therefore never gets informed it can send new data to _Maxima_.
 If this is the case “Trigger evaluation” might resynchronize the two programs.

-## File I/O from Maxima doesn’t work on Windows

-On Windows, file I/O is not relative to the directory of the current file by default.
-If you store the _Maxima_ file on the drive on which _wxMaxima_ is installed, then setting `wxchangedir` to `true` will fix that for `load`, `read_list`, `batch`, `read_matrix`, `save` and all similar commands.

-Setting this variable to `true` might have a drawback, though: _Maxima_ knows which directory it is installed in and will search for any additional package that is requested by a `load` command in this directory, too.
-But it might not know which drive it is installed on.
-If `wxchangedir` is `true` and the current file is saved on a different drive than the one _Maxima_ is installed on _Maxima_ therefore might fail to load the additional packages it was bundled with.

 ## My SBCL-based _Maxima_ runs out of memory